 The compensation for any injury can include your economic losses and your non-economic losses.

 Even though a soft tissue injury is usually non-fatal, you might still require extensive treatment, therapy, and medication to regain mobility or to address pain.
 You could also miss work since most soft tissue injuries require rest to heal.
 Your compensation should cover your medical bills and lost income.

 If you suffer from a permanent disability from your soft tissue injury, your economic losses will also include your diminished earning capacity.
 If you need to change jobs, work shorter hours, or retire because of your injury, you can claim the income you will lose over the rest of your working life.

 You can also seek compensation for your non-economic losses.
 Non-economic losses include pain, suffering, inconvenience, and lost activities.

 Contact a Baltimore Personal Injury Lawyer for Help

 Soft tissue injuries almost always cause pain and may prevent you from engaging in the activities you enjoy.
 These losses will often support a claim for economic and non-economic damages.If you’ve experienced a soft tissue injury in an accident or at work, you shouldn’t have to face the consequences on your own.
-To discuss the compensation you can seek for your soft tissue injury, contact William G. Kolodner, P.A. for a free consultation.
+To discuss the compensation you can seek for your soft tissue injury, contact WGK Personal Injury Lawyers for a free consultation.
 Our Baltimore personal injury lawyers will explore the details of your case and help you to decide what to do next.